MiguelSombrero/bloogie-backend/README.md

 # Bloogie - Backend

-This is my personal project for creating reactive backend with Java and Spring WebFlux to simple blog service.
+This is my personal project for creating reactive backend with Java and Spring WebFlux for simple blog service.
 This blog services frontend can be viewed [in here](https://github.com/MiguelSombrero/bloogie-react).

 ## Documentation